budde377/uber-coding-challenge/README.md

 ### Frontend
 Implemented in HTML, CSS3, and Dart, this service provides a simple design which displays real-time departure information.
 The design is responsive, which enables access from mobile devices, and features icons from [iconmonstr](http://iconmonstr.com/).

-The dart script defines a model

-Most styling in CSS
-Focus on minimal client-server interaction
+The dart script defines a model (of stations and departures) and `Styler`-classes.
+This enables a clear distinction between the information avaiable and the logic for displaying this.
+The styler classes are defined as an element and a `setup` method.
+They then modifies the element by manipulating and creating children.

+The implementation focuses on minimal client-server interaction, by only fetching departure information lazily and requireing the user to manually fetch new information.

 ### Backend